2024-25 Housing Selection

 The mission of All-Gender Housing is to provide a safe and supportive community for people of all genders, including transgender, cisgender, and non-binary students.
 This program is dedicated to comfort, camaraderie, security, education, and empowerment.
 Anyone who is more comfortable living in an all-gender space is welcome and will be treated with respect to their person hood, identity, and privacy.
 The space is queer-friendly, but not queer-exclusive.

 Gender Inclusive Housing is available in all upper-class Residence Halls, Miller Manor, and Westminster Cottage.
 Students do not need to apply for this housing option.

 How do I get into a single room?

-Students can express interest in a single room by requesting the space on their Housing and Dining Agreement.
+Students can express interest in a single room by requesting the space on their Housing Agreement.
 Students are placed in housing selection number order and students will be invited to the selection process based upon the available number of rooms.

 Do I get to pick my own roommate?

 Absolutely!
 After your first year, you get to choose you who live with.
 You are able to search for roommates in the roommate selection section of Housing Self-Service.
 You can also do an advanced search according to your living preferences and find other students with similar preferences.
 If you don’t have a roommate preference, that is okay too.
 Another student who does not have a roommate and would like to live in the same building will be assigned to you.

 If I am accepted to a program, how is placement determined?